 Pros: Close to the U.S.; rich culture and history, friendly people; great for students, retirees, and entrepreneurs; relatively inexpensive.

-Cons: Serious safety concerns in some locations due to ongoing violent conflict between drug cartels; economic growth is highly dependent on U.S.; Mexico's tourism industry has been seriously affected by the increase in violent crime, though we have many contributors who travel and live in the country without incident for years.
+Cons: Safety concerns in some locations due to ongoing violent conflict between drug cartels; economic growth is highly dependent on U.S.; Mexico's tourism industry has been seriously affected by the increase in violent crime or its reporting, though we have many contributors who travel and live in the country without incident for years.

 Pros: Uses the U.S. dollar as currency; English is more widely spoken than elsewhere in Central America; pleasant climate; well-developed expat community and infrastructure; relatively close to U.S. with many direct flights; pleasant climate, diverse tropical ecosystem; great destination for entrepreneurs, especially in the tourism sector, as well as for the many retirees who now reside there.

 Cons: Culturally not as interesting as other countries in the region, some say subjectively; high economic and political dependence on the U.S., with an undeserved reputation for being a "Banana Republic" given the contemporary state of global and regional trade.

 Pros: Very affordable and welcoming destination for foreign retirees and entrepreneurs; basic English is widely spoken; pleasant climate; great natural beauty, cultural traditions and attractions.
 Beautiful locations from cultural centers like Chiang Mai to the islands.